slidevjs/slidev/docs/custom/highlighters.md

 # Highlighters

 Slidev uses [Shiki](https://github.com/shikijs/shiki) as the code highlighter.
-It's a TextMate grammar-powered syntax highlighter that generates colored tokens, so there is no additional CSS needed.
-Since it has great grammar support, the generated colors are very accurate, just like what you will see in VS Code.
+It's a TextMate grammar powered syntax highlighter as accurate as VS Code.
+It generates colored tokens so no additinal CSS is required.
 Shiki also comes with [a bunch of built-in themes](https://shiki.style/themes).
-In Slidev, we also provided the [TwoSlash](#twoslash-integration) support is also built-in.
+In Slidev, we also provided the [TwoSlash](#twoslash-integration) support.

 ## Configure Shiki